 and their successor by claim, Owain Glyndwr, are recognised as those who

-unified the nation against English rule.
+unified the nation against English expansion and rule.

 well as the natural resources of Coal and Slate, Wales traditionally